ax-jason/ax-mods/README.md

 See the ax_proto.lua for more details and examples.

 # [mpa mod]
-A key/value table that guarantees traversal of element order predictability during traversal, also provides a safe operation of removing elements while traversing.
+A key/value table that guarantees a predictable indice during traversal of elements, also provides a safe operation of removing elements while traversing.
 See the mpa.lua for more details and examples.